glatard/cbrain-tests-fsl-melodic/README.md

 `ruby -I<path-to-cbrain-ruby-api> ./run_test.rb <path-to-test-file> <path-to-data-dir> --overwrite-all`

+# Available tests

+## Individual analyses

+Should complete:
+* Nifti files
+* Minc files
+* Nifti files with auto-correction of TR, number of volumes, number of voxels
+* Nifti files with custom Nifti standard brain
+* Nifti files with custom Minc standard brain
+* Nifti files with different dimensions
+* Nifti files with different TRs

+Should fail with proper error message:
+* Nifti files with few volumes

+## Group analyses

+Should complete:
+* Nifti files
+* Minc files

+Should fail with proper error message:
+* Nifti files with different dimensions
+* Nifti files with different TRs
+* Nifti files with few volumes

 # Limitations

 The test script submits tasks to CBRAIN and puts the expected final status in the task description.
 It does not: